totalspectrum/spin2cpp/doc/basic.md

 ### CONTINUE

 Used to resume loop execution early.
 The type of loop (FOR, DO, or WHILE) may optionally be given after CONTINUE.
 However, note that only the innermost containing loop may be continued.
 This is different from FreeBasic, where for example `continue for` may be placed in a `while` loop that is itself inside a `for` loop.
-In FlexBasic this will producean error.
+In FlexBasic this will produce an error.

 Example:
 ```